Requirements for Successful Completion: Complete the learning activity in its entirety and complete the online NCPD evaluation.

-Accreditation Statement: The American Nephrology Nurses Association (ANNA) is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.
+Accreditation Statement: The American Nephrology Nurses Association (ANNA) is accredited with distinction as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.

 ANNA is a provider approved by the California Board of Registered Nursing, provider number CEP17499.